 9) high school teacher, English and Spanish

-10) graduate student instructor (meaning I was a graduate student, not that I taught graduate students; the shorthand for this job is T.A. -- Teaching Assistant, the person to whom unsuspecting parents entrust their children for many class hours per week so that the professors to whom they pay large sums of money can avoid the SECOND most boring job in the world (after operating the electric sander in an auto-body shop): grading papers.
+10) graduate student instructor (meaning I was a graduate student, not that I taught graduate students; the shorthand for this job is T.A. -- Teaching Assistant, the person to whom unsuspecting parents entrust their children for many class hours per week so that the professors to whom they pay large sums of money can avoid the job professors like to avoid: grading papers)

 And all this between the ages of 17 and 32.
 Eat your heart out, Wolfgang Amadeus.